PyTables/PyTables/README.txt

 (in 64-bit mode) where all the tests pass successfully.

-Nonetheless, caveat emptor: more testing is needed to achieve complete portability, I'd appreciate input on how it compiles and installs on other platforms.
+Nonetheless, caveat emptor: more testing is needed to achieve complete portability, we'd appreciate input on how it compiles and installs on other platforms.